Gabriella439/slides/lambdaconf/category.md

 The Unix philosophy states that programs should:

-* do one thing and do it well, by ...
+* do one thing and do it well
-* ... working together ...
+* work together (such as via pipes)
-* ... using universal interfaces (such as streams of text)
+* use universal interfaces (such as streams of text)

 This worked really well for command line tools, but never grew out of that niche